LinuxDroidMaster/Termux-Desktops/README.md

 ## 💻 How to install Termux Native Desktop <a name=termux-native></a>
 ### You have all the information to install a native Termux Desktop and all the available apps [here](/Documentation/native/termux_native.md).

+## ❓ QNA (Questions and their answers)
+# Which one do I use?

+To answer your question:
+- Use Native Desktops if you want really fast performance, or you have a shoddy/potato device.
+- Use Chroot Desktops if you are rooted, want fast performance, and have a device that isn't a pain to root.
+- Use Proot Desktops for everything else.

+# Is it worth it?

+It depends.
+If you just want to run desktop games, you're better off using a Winlator configuration or run the Android version if possible.
+If you want to run Blender or other desktop only APPS, This is the right choice if you pick Proot or Chroot desktops.
+If you want to shock somebody with a cool thing, What are you doing?

+# Where are most of the contributors from?

+Ususally either European or Asian.